Divorce Lawyers in Rochester Hills, MI

-Determining Child Custody in Royal Oak
+Determining Child Custody in Rochester Hills

 In many cases, Michigan will grant both parents joint custody of their children if it would be in the children's best interests.
 Joint legal custody gives both parents the decision-making authority over such things as their children's education, medical treatment, religious training, or enrichment activities.

 Depending on the custody order, the parents will also have to draft a visitation schedule for parenting time.
 A typical arrangement is for the noncustodial parent to have the children on alternate weekends, alternate holidays, and some of the children's school vacations.

 When finalizing a parenting time agreement, the judge will consider all the following factors: